Wearable & Implantable Technologies

 Technological advancements have lead to the miniaturization of monitoring devices and power sources, opening up a whole new world of possibilities and innovations.
 And the powerful, portable computers we continue to refer to as “cell phones” now weigh so little and can do so much real-time monitoring has now become viable for an array of applications.

 Wearable and implantable technologies sense parameters of various diseases and can either transfer data to a remote center, direct the patient to take a specific action, or automatically perform a function based on what the sensors are reading.
-For example, if blood glucose is running low, insulin could be automatically administered.
+For example, if blood glucose is running high, insulin could be automatically administered.

 Cardiac outpatients experiencing arrhythmias who need their heart monitored for an extended period of time have traditionally worn a Holter monitor for 24 hours, an event recorder used intermittently over 24 to 48 hours or a continuous loop recorder that captures and transmits a few minutes’ worth of recordings.
 But none of these solutions is ideal and clinically significant arrhythmias can be missed.
 CardioNet’s Mobile Cardiac Outpatient Telemetry™ (MCOT™) unit is worn continuously for up to 21 days.
 Based on physician-selected events to be monitored and the chosen reporting speed, the device automatically transmits detected events to the CardioNet Center, which then relays reports to a patient’s physician.